loganmarchione/HamRadioNewbie.com/content/posts/2024/12p1/index.md

 A cycle is one complete repetition of a wave's shape.
 In the diagram below, there are two cycles (I've colored them red and blue to make it easier to see).

 The number of wave cycles that pass a fixed point in a given amount of time is called frequency.
 This is measured in cycles per second or Hertz (Hz).
 In the diagram below, the time between the two green dots is one second.
-Because two cycles pass in one second, this wave has a wavelength of 2Hz.
+Because two cycles pass in one second, this wave has a frequency of 2Hz.

 The distance between two of the same points on wave cycles is called the wavelength.
 This is measured in meters (m).